redachhaibi/nonlocal-boxes/README.md

 |  |-- `Eval2 - notations.pdf`: Explains the notations of `Eval2.ipynb`
 |  |-- `Eval3.ipynb`: Fast evaluation of the function to optimize (V3): now W is a matrix
 |  |-- `Eval3 - notations.pdf`: Explains the notations of `Eval3.ipynb`
+|  |-- `Check-triangle-PR-P0-P1.ipynb`: Numerically check the known result in the triangle {PR, P0, P1}.
 |-- tests: Unit tests
 |-- `README.md`: This file
 ```